Roadworthy and safety certificates

 You can drive your unregistered vehicle to get the safety certificate, but make sure you:

-- remove the number plate(s) and label from the vehicle—standard number plates must be surrendered to the Queensland Government.
+- remove the number plate(s) and registration label (if applicable) from the vehicle—standard number plates must be surrendered to the Queensland Government.
 You are able to keep Queensland-issued personalised plates

 - take with you the original compulsory third party (CTP) insurance certificate (6- or 12-month registration period) from a licensed insurer.